 - 1.1 This document has been prepared by Trysor at the request of Simon Peake of EBM Ltd, 6-8 St. Katherine's Court, Winch-wen Industrial Estate, Swansea SA1 7ER on behalf of his clients, regarding a development at Rasoi Waterfront Restaurant, J Shed Arcade, 3-4 Kings Road, Swansea SA1 8PL. - 1.2 The proposed development (see Figure 1) is for a single storey, external, covered seating area, consisting of a Glulam timber framed structure, with metal-framed windows and doors along the northeastern side of Rasoi Waterfront restaurant.
 The metalwork would be painted in anthracite grey to match the colours of the present J-Shed windows and doors.
 The restaurant is centred on SS6640792974.
 The structure would not be fixed to the listed building, with no part of the structure touching the building apart from a rubber seal on an aluminium bracket.
-The development would be fully reversible in the future. - 1.2.1 A planning application was submitted on 29th March 2021 (2021/0860/FUL) and validated on 21^{st} April 2021. - 1.3 This Impact on Setting has been prepared to consider the potential impacts of the proposed structure on the setting of the listed J Shed Warehouse (Listed Building 25064).
+The development would be fully reversible in the future. - 1.2.1 A planning application was submitted on 29th March 2021 (2021/0860/FUL) and validated on 21st April 2021.
+A Listed Building application has been subsequently submitted, 2021/1303/LBC.
+An Impact on Setting and Significance report was prepared by Trysor (Trysor, 2021) as the change was external and not affecting the fabric of the building.
+The planning authority requested that this be resubmitted as an Heritage Impact Statement (Swansea Council, letter dated 15th May, 2021). - 1.3 This Heritage Impact Statement has been prepared to consider the potential impacts of the proposed structure on the listed J Shed Warehouse (Listed Building 25064).